 The State of Michigan utilizes a foundation grant approach which provides for a specific annual amount of revenue per pupil based on a statewide formula.
 The foundation is funded from state and local sources.
 Revenues from state sources are primarily governed by the School Aid Act and the School Code of Michigan.
 The Michigan Department of Education administers the allocation of state funds to school districts based on information supplied by the districts.
-For the year ended June 30, 2015, the foundation allowance was based on pupil membership counts taken in February and October of the previous year.
+For the year ended June 30, 2016 the foundation allowance was based on pupil membership counts taken in October of the current year and February of the previous year.